pradyunsg/furo/.github/ISSUE_TEMPLATE/bug_report.md

 Possible bugs may be raised as a "Potential Issue" discussion.
 Feature requests may be raised as an "Ideas" discussion.

-We can determine in the discussions, if something needs to be escalated into an "Issue" or not.
-This helps ensure that the "Issues" list properly reflects ongoing or needed work on the project.
+We can determine in the discussion, if something needs to be escalated into an "Issue" or not.
+This helps ensure that the issues list properly reflects ongoing or needed work on the project.

 -->